 The Plastic Surgery Research Laboratory is directed by Kacey G. Marra, PhD, Professor of Plastic Surgery and Bioengineering and Faculty of McGowan Institute for Regenerative Medicine.
 This laboratory conducts scientific investigation in multiple interdisciplinary areas.

 The scope of projects revolves around the two future avenues of tissue reconstruction: transplantation and tissue engineering.
 Modalities are investigated to manipulate the immune system in order to achieve transplantation of composite tissue allografts.
 Novel biomaterials are being designed for skin, bone, and nerve regeneration, with a strong focus on polymeric materials, both native and synthetic.

 This laboratory isolates preadipocytes from human adipose tissue, and is exploring applications of these adult stem cells in soft tissue reconstruction.
 Of recent interest is the differentiation of preadipocytes into adipocytes, neural progenitor cells, and osteoblasts for tissue engineering applications.

 Applications for the Body Contouring Fellowship will be accepted between June 1 – October 30 of each year for the fellowship beginning the following academic year.
-This is a non-accredited fellowship, therefore, you are not required to participate in the match.
+Please apply through the San Francisco match process at sfmatch.org : Aesthetic fellowships: UPMC Body Contouring Fellowship

 Body Contouring Fellowship Coordinator